 The Van Conversion Dream

 There are no rules (except for those pesky speed limits!) and no one calls the shots except for you.
 But it means shifting the way you think about your place in the world.
 Many of us find security in our homes.
-Yet, home truly is where the heart is.
+Yet, home truly is where the heart is and that's the allure of the van life journey.

 Even though a bus or a van conversion isn’t a house, in a traditional sense, it’s still a cozy home.
 It’s small and always moving, but it allows you to ride in the slipstream of life – and it’s the most exhilarating experience you’ll ever have.